The Natural Gas Act, FERC and the Department of Energy

 Third, these rulings are important because the D.C.
 Circuit rejected the Sierra Club’s effort to adopt the Eighth Circuit’s ruling in Mid States Coalition for Progress v.
 Surface Transportation Board, 345 F. 3d 520 (8th Cir.
 2003).
 There, that court invalidated an EIS prepared for improvements to a railroad line that proposed to transport Powder River Basin coal to the Midwest.
 The Eighth Circuit ruled the agency had failed to address the indirect impacts of air emissions resulting from the consumption of this coal when it was used to generate electricity, even though the railroad had not yet signed any contracts to haul this coal.
 The D.C.
 Circuit declined to apply the case, noting that the Surface Transportation Board had itself identified these air emissions as an impact but then failed to discuss them in the EIS.
 In other words, the D.C.
 Circuit said that the only reason those air emissions were an appropriate indirect impact was because the Board had earlier declared them to be so.
 Equally important, the D.C.
 Circuit stated that it saw no need to address the correctness of a decision that is not binding upon it, the bounds of indirect impacts would be governed by Public Citizen, and not by Mid States.

 Fourth, these two D.C.
 Circuit decisions may make it more difficult for CEQ to demand that future EISs and EAs prepared for proposed actions impacting climate change and GHG emissions should include upstream and downstream impacts as part of the discussion of indirect and cumulative impacts.
-As we observed in our December 22, 2014 Sidley Update, “CEQ’s Proposed New Draft Guidance Assessing Climate Impacts in Federal Actions Subject to NEPA: Five Things You Need to Know,” and as further elaborated in Congressional testimony on the topic, here, CEQ has interpreted indirect and cumulative impacts by requiring that an EIS or EA must include a discussion of emissions from other activities that not only have a reasonably close causal connection, but also are “upstream” or “downstream” from the proposed action.
+“CEQ’s Proposed New Draft Guidance Assessing Climate Impacts in Federal Actions Subject to NEPA: Five Things You Need to Know,” and as further elaborated in Congressional testimony on the topic, here, CEQ has interpreted indirect and cumulative impacts by requiring that an EIS or EA must include a discussion of emissions from other activities that not only have a reasonably close causal connection, but also are “upstream” or “downstream” from the proposed action.
 For example, in the draft guidance, CEQ stated that for an EIS prepared for a proposed open pit mine, the expanded definition of indirect impacts now requires the agency to address the downstream impacts of “using the resource.”
 But, these two FERC decisions from the D.C.
 Circuit suggest that NEPA indirect and cumulative effects need not be read as broadly as proposed by CEQ.
 Particularly with respect to EISs and EAs prepared for energy projects, the scope of those documents should be limited to those impacts for which are within the statutory jurisdiction of the permitting agency and are proximately caused by the agency action.
 Because FERC is an independent agency, it can be expected to continue to apply the narrower definition of indirect and cumulative impacts, especially now that its treatment of this issue has been upheld by the D.C.
 Circuit.
 Ultimately, however, we expect that this issue will be resolved by the courts.

 If you have any questions regarding this Sidley Update, please contact the Sidley lawyer with whom you usually work, or